 Founding Director, RIT MAGIC Center

 Comms.
 Officer, RIT Academic Senate

 Co-Founder & President, Higher Education Video Game Alliance

 Phelps is pictured above giving the kickoff address at the AT&T App Challenge for New York, an event he hosted at the RIT MAGIC Center in conjunction with AT&T, local and state government officials, and various offices and personnel at RIT.
 He is pictured below from the Office of the Speaker at the U.S. House of Representatives, which he visited in 2016 as part of a delegation to Washington D.C. on games and learning, hosted by the Office of the Science of Technology Policy (OSTP) at the White House.

-Portions of some images and photographs are copyright American University Media Relations, RIT University News Services, or University of Canterbury Communications & Events, respectively.
+Portions of some images and photographs are copyright American University Media Relations, RIT University News Services, University of Canterbury Communications & Events, or Uppsala University Press & Media Services, respectively.
 "MAGIC Spell Studios" and associated logo are a registered trademark of MAGIC Spell Studios, LLC.

 To report issues or corrections please contact Professor Phelps using the information available on this page.

 Copyright 1994-2021, Professor Andrew M. Phelps, all rights reserved.